-Witness Lucas testified that several factors led to the reduced dispatch of the Roxboro units, and as a result, the amount of gypsum produced by the plants was below the minimum amounts required by the Gypsum Supply Agreement.
-He stated that the first factor was a result of the merger between Duke Energy Corporation and Progress Energy, Inc. Following that merger the two companies entered into a Joint Dispatch Agreement (JDA) which facilitated the energy purchases between Duke Energy Carolinas, LLC (DEC), and DEP and thereby enabled the two companies to optimize the efficient dispatch of their combined generating fleets.
-Witness Lucas explained that the JDA allowed DEC to sell cheaper energy to DEP when not needed for DEC's own use.
-As a result DEP's Roxboro units operated less often than before the merger.
+Public Staff witness Lucas stated that in order to mitigate the cost of disposing of the gypsum produced in the FGD process, DEP executed a contract for the future sale of gypsum from the Roxboro and Mayo plants to BPB for the manufacture of gypsum board.
+(T. V. 2, p 61).
+Several events led to the reduced dispatch of the Roxboro and Mayo plants, and as a result, the amount of gypsum produced by the plants was below the minimum amounts required by the Gypsum Supply Agreement.
+First, the merger between DEC and DEP created the Joint Dispatch Agreement ("JDA") that facilitated the transfer of economic energy purchases between DEC and DEP resulting from the maximization of joint least cost dispatch of generation.
+The JDA allowed DEC to sell cheaper energy to DEP when not needed for DEC's own use; as a result, DEP's Roxboro and Mayo generating plants operated less often than before the merger.
 Id. at 63.
-The second factor enumerated by witness Lucas was the significant and continuous decline in natural gas prices after 2009.
-He stated that natural gas prices have not approached the 2009 prices since that time.
-According to witness Lucas, this decline in natural gas prices resulted in utilities dispatching natural gas-fired combined cycle plants (CCs) ahead of coal-fired units such as those at Roxboro.
-A third factor discussed by witness Lucas was the conversion of DEC and DEP from coal-fired generation to natural gas-fired generation.
-As an example, he cited the dates of commercial operation of DEC's Buck CC in 2011 and Dan River CC in 2012, and DEP's H.F.
-Lee CC in 2012, and Sutton CC in 2013.
-Witness Lucas stated that the reduced dispatch of coal generating plants resulting from these factors caused DEP to burn less coal at the Roxboro units resulting in the inability of DEP to provide the quantities of gypsum that CTG contracted for and anticipated when it built the wallboard manufacturing facility next to the Roxboro plant.
-Id. at 63-64.
+Second, natural gas prices significantly declined after 2009 and have not approached the 2009 prices since.
+Public Staff witness Lucas further testified that this decline in natural gas prices resulted in utilities dispatching natural gas-fired combined cycle plants ("CCs") ahead of coal-fired plants.
+Id.
+The reduced dispatch resulted in less coal burned, resulting in the inability of DEP to provide the quantities of gypsum that CTG contracted for and anticipated when it built the wallboard manufacturing facility next to the Roxboro plant.
+Id.